 When you set out to apply for Social Security disability benefits, it can be an overwhelming task to gather all of the necessary medical documentation and information about your work history.
 You also have to be sure that the application has been completed properly.

-If you don’t have anyone who can help you with the application process, or if you need more help beyond what your friends and family are able to provide, you might consider working with a Social Security disability attorney who is an expert when it comes to filing disability claims.
+If you don’t have anyone who can help you with the application process, or if you need more help beyond what your friends and family are able to provide, you might consider working with a Social Security disability attorney.

 Disability attorneys understand the process and will make sure your application has everything it needs, and they can help you obtain any additional information that will help to make your claim as strong as possible.